 Bake a cake, ride a bike, draw a picture of yourself in a spaceship.

-- Research proves that switching tasks will keep you focussed.
-Psychologists call it “deactivating and reactivating your goals” and specifically mention revision as one of tasks you need to impose breaks on [i].
+- Research proves that switching tasks will keep you focused.
+Psychologists call it “deactivating and reactivating your goals” and specifically mention revision as one of the tasks you need to impose breaks on [i].

 Break for a laugh

 Tell a joke, watch a cat video, hold hands and skip to costcutters.

 - Even thinking you’re going to laugh reduces stress levels.
 Research shows that even when we anticipate that we’re going to laugh the levels of adrenaline and cortisol – often named the ‘stress hormone’ -drop in our bodies [ii].
 So you can have a good laugh and return to your revision more calm and focussed.

 Break for nothing!

 - Scientists have found your brain might not be resting, even when you are.
 You might feel guilty taking a break, but scientists have found the ‘default mode’ your brain reverts to in rest periods is linked with ability in reading comprehension and possibly critical thinking [iii].